-Bonn International Center for Conversion (BICC)
+Bonn International Centre for Conflict Studies (BICC)

-BICC (Bonn International Center for Conversion) deals with a wide range of global topics in the field of peace and conflict research centring on the challenges of organized violence.
+BICC (Bonn International Centre for Conflict Studies) deals with a wide range of global topics in the field of peace and conflict research centring on the challenges of organized violence.
 These topics range from the (de-)mobilization of violent actors, arms exports and small arms control to the importance of organized violence in global migration flows and the use of natural resources, such as water.
 Given the increasing pressure on global freshwater resources, BICC analyses the relationship between water and conflict in different contexts and on different scales.

 Based on applied and transdisciplinary research, BICC offers technical and policy advice and contributes to public debates.
 At the same time, its practical experience and the interaction with experts offer opportunities for further academic research, creating a unique ‘knowledge circle.’

 Center for Development Research (ZEF)

 The Center for Development Research of Bonn University, ZEF, has longstanding experience in water-related research, especially in Central Asia and Africa.
 ZEF’s strength lies in linking different dimensions by applying interdisciplinary approaches and bridging gaps between stakeholders by using transdisciplinary approaches.
 Another asset ZEF can add to the Bonn Water Network is its strong international research and stakeholder network.